Newington F.C.: History

 The club was formed in north Belfast as Jubilee Olympic Football Club in 1979 and joined the Dunmurry League in 1980.
 The club changed its name to Newington Youth Club in 1986, won its first trophy—the Breen Cup—in 1987 and became the dominant team in the Dunmurry League for the remainder of their affiliation.
 In 1990–91 Newington became the first Dunmurry League club to win the County Antrim Junior Shield.

 The club joined the Northern Amateur League in 1994.
 They played in Division 2C and won five trophies, including the league title in their first season.
 The following season saw them win Division 2B, gaining promotion to the top junior division of the Amateur League in the process.

-Their greatest achievement in junior football came on 1 May 1997 when they won the biggest prize in junior football – Irish FA Junior Cup.
+Their greatest achievement in junior football came on 1 May 1997 when they won the biggest prize in junior football – the Irish FA Junior Cup.
 Newington defeated Fermanagh team Lisbellaw United in the final.
 A Division 2A title followed and soon the club was elevated to intermediate status, gaining a place in Division 1B in 2000.
 Newington continued to go from strength to strength, winning 1B at the first attempt, followed by the Division 1A title in 2001–02.
-However, Newington's facilities at their home ground (Muckamore Park, Antrim) failed meet the required standards to gain promotion to the Amateur League Premier Division.
+However, Newington's facilities at their home ground (Muckamore Park, Antrim) failed to meet the required standards to gain promotion to the Amateur League Premier Division.

 In 2004–05, Newington reached the quarter-finals of the Steel & Sons Cup, automatically qualifying for the County Antrim Shield; and their first match against senior opposition.
 A 2–0 defeat at Lisburn Distillery.
 At the end of that season, the club finished runners-up in Division 1A, but recent improvements to Muckamore Park meant that this time promotion to the Premier Division was realised.